Back to guidesFuneral costs and pricing

 Victoria sits at both ends of the Australian funeral pricing spectrum.
 It has the lowest direct cremation floor in the country at $990 through a charitable provider, and the highest average advertised funeral price of any state at $8,200 according to the 2025 eziFunerals Australian Funeral Index.

-The contradiction makes sense when you look at what drives the average up: Melbourne cemetery plot prices (averaging around $13,028), a concentration of corporate-branded providers, and high metropolitan operating costs.
-The average is pushed higher by burial-heavy funerals in metro Melbourne.
+The contradiction makes sense when you look at what drives the average up: Melbourne cemetery plot prices (the metro burial plot average sits around $13,028), a concentration of larger metro providers, and high metropolitan operating costs.
 Families who choose direct cremation or use an independent provider can pay well under the state average.

 Direct cremation in Victoria